rstacruz/vim-from-scratch/README.md

 call plug#end()
 ```

-Save it, load it, then call PlugInstall.
+Save it, load it, then call _PlugInstall_.

 ```vim
 " Save the file